shangleyi/insightface-training-note/README.md

 >>>photos of one individual

 ### Write property file and use face2rec2.py to generate .idx and .rec
-The property file has the format TOTAL NUMBER OF IDENTITIES,112,112.
+The property file has the format <TOTAL NUMBER OF IDENTITIES,112,112>.
-The process took me one day.
+The process took one day to finish.

 ## 4. Using triplet to fine-tune
 Using train_triplet.py to fine-tune the model can improve the accuracy by about 0.1%.
 All the parameters are given in insightface’s instruction.